cvdratel/week2demo/README.md

 # week2inclassdemo-home
-This is an in class demo
+This is an in class demo as well as homework